Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Introduction

-By the deformation $(E,\delbar_E,\alpha\theta)$ $(\alpha\in\cnum^{\ast})$, any Higgs bundles is deformed to an $S^1$-fixed point in the moduli space, i.e., a Hodge bundle as $\alpha\to 0$.
+By the deformation $\big(E,\delbar_E,\alpha\theta\big)$ $(\alpha\in\cnum^{\ast})$, any semistable Higgs bundles is deformed to an~$S^1$-fixed point in the moduli space, i.e., a semistable Hodge bundle as $\alpha\to 0$.
 Note that the Higgs field of the limit is not necessarily $0$.
 Hence, by the equivalence between Higgs bundles and flat bundles, it turns out that any flat bundle is deformed to a flat bundle underlying a polarized variation of Hodge structure.

-Simpson \cite{s1} particularly applied these ideas to construct uniformizations of some types of projective manifolds.
-He also applied it to prove that some type of discrete groups cannot be the fundamental group of any projective manifolds in \cite{s5}.
+In particular, Simpson~\cite{s1} applied these ideas to construct uniformizations of some types of~pro\-jec\=tive manifolds.
+He also applied it to prove that some type of discrete groups cannot be the fundamental group of any projective manifolds in~\cite{s5}.